 - Holding down the Shift key, click the Power icon and then Restart.

-- Your computer will restart, and then open onto a blue screen titled Choose an option.
-Select Troubleshoot, and then Advanced options.
+- Your computer will restart and open on a blue screen titled Choose an option.
+Select Troubleshoot and then Advanced options.

 - Click Startup Settings, and then Restart.
 Your computer will turn off and on again.

 - Once the screen comes back, you'll be given a few options.
 Press 4 to start your computer in Safe Mode or 5 to start Safe Mode with internet access.

 - In the search box on the taskbar, enter Device Manager, then select Device Manager.